wiktor-wiktor/wiktor-wiktor/README.md

 👀 I’m interested in all of the new, hot & shinny tech that comes from right and left.
 Be that around JavaScript or AI.

-🌱 I’m currently learning even more of TypeScript and what I've been missing for a long time: AWS Cloud Development Kit.
+🌱 I’m currently learning even more of TypeScript, React Native and Go

-🏗️ I'm currently building two things:
+🏗️ I'm currently building three things:
 <br>&nbsp;&nbsp;&nbsp;&nbsp;- a data warehouse built around Strapi and AWS,
-<br>&nbsp;&nbsp;&nbsp;&nbsp;- a very cool social App build for Spotify users, more on that in March 2023!
+<br>&nbsp;&nbsp;&nbsp;&nbsp;- a very cool social App build for Spotify users
+<br>&nbsp;&nbsp;&nbsp;&nbsp;- a mapping tool of padestrians flow

-💞️ I’m looking to collaborate on any JavaScript based project that has good intentions and a useful product.
+💞️ I’m always looking to collaborate on a project that has good intentions and a useful product.

 📫 How to reach me?
 Best by this email: w... wait, how about linkedin: https://www.linkedin.com/in/wiktor-chojnacki/